awaregroup/WindowsAiEdgeLabCV/README.md

 First, we will map the Q: drive to our device so we can access files.

 You'll need the Device IP Address.
-To get the IP Address open the IoT Dashboard and select My Devices.
+To get the IP Address open the "IoT Dashboard" from the desktop of your surface and select "My Devices".

 The name of your device is written on the underside of the case in white.
 Right click on your device and select "Copy IPv4 Address".